Featured Publications

 CCM2 and CCM3 proteins contribute to vasculogenesis and angiogenesis in human placenta.

 Tanriover G, Seval Y, Sati L, Gunel M, Demir N. CCM2 and CCM3 proteins contribute to vasculogenesis and angiogenesis in human placenta.
-Cellular And Molecular Biology 2009, 24: 1287-94.
+Histology And Histopathology 2009, 24: 1287-94.
 PMID: 19688696, DOI: 10.14670/hh-24.1287.Peer-Reviewed Original ResearchMeSH KeywordsApoptosis Regulatory ProteinsCarrier ProteinsCase-Control StudiesCentral Nervous System NeoplasmsFemaleHemangioma, Cavernous, Central Nervous SystemHumansImmunohistochemistryMembrane ProteinsNeovascularization, PathologicPlacentaPregnancyPregnancy Trimester, FirstPregnancy Trimester, ThirdProto-Oncogene ProteinsConceptsCerebral cavernous malformationsVascular endotheliumBlood vessel formationHuman placentaMature intermediate villiVascular malformationsStem villiTerm placentaVessel formationIntermediate villiNormal brain parenchymaMeans of immunohistochemistryCentral nervous systemEndothelium-lined vascular channelsWestern blot analysisEarly pregnancyBrain parenchymaModerate immunostainingCavernous malformationsNervous systemVascular channelsPlacental developmentPlacentaEndotheliumLess expression

 2004